shrik1993/Ticket_Management/README.md

 Ticket Management REST API
 =============

-Files for my helpdesk/ticket managment server written in Python-Flask.
-Here are the articles:
+This is a simple, small scale helpdesk/ticket management system written in Python-Flask.
+This project focus on implementation of RESTful APIs using Python-Flask.

 Following are the key points related to project:
-1. This is just small scale ticket managment system using Flask-Restful.
+1. This is just small scale ticket management system using Flask-Restful.
 2. At the backend it uses MySQL database.
-3. MySQL and Flask application in dockerized and can be lunched using docker-compose.
+3. MySQL and Flask application in dickered and can be lunched using docker-compose.
 4. Token based authentication and Role based access filter is implemented in this project.
-5. There is seperate database initialization script to insert initial data into the database.
+5. There is separate database initialization script to insert initial data into the database.
-6. Application is deployed using uwsgi server.
+6. Application is deployed using UWSGI server.
-7. To script `dbmigrate.sh` will perform database table migration from Flask ORM models and run application using uwsgi server.
+7. To script `dbmigrate.sh` will perform database table migration from Flask ORM models and run application using UWSGi server.
 8. Token is valid only for 1 hour.
+9. Automated deployment creates two users 'admin' and 'guest' with 'Admin' and 'Guest' role respectively.
+To add other users, a separate script (create_users.py) is provided to create database users.
+10. Unfortunately, due to the time constraints Swagger-UI is not implemented for this APIs.
+11. Post-Man can be used to send request and get response.
+9. Python 3.5 is default python interpreter for this project.

 Setup
 -----

-- Install Python 3 and git.
+- Run `docker-compose up` to build and run MySQL-flask application containers.
 - You can modify environment variable `env` in docker-compose.yml file.
 This variable can be set to development, testing, production and stagging.
-- Run `docker-compose up` to build and run MySQL-flask application container.
 - As this API implements token based authentication you need to get the token from `/api/login`
-- Execute following commands to get token and perfoem CRUD operation on tickets using REST APIs.
+- Execute following commands to get token and perform CRUD operation on tickets using REST APIs.

 NOTE: To get token you require username and password.
-Bydefault this application creates guest and admin user.
+By default this application creates guest and admin user.

 1. To get the access token:
 ```